Tasshack/dreame-vacuum/docs/services.md

 **Examples:**

-- Set room 1 fan speed to silent, water level to low, repeats to 2 and room 2 fan speed to turbo, water level to medium, repeats to 1
+- Set room 1 fan speed to quiet, water level to low, cleaning times to 2 and room 2 fan speed to turbo, water level to medium, repeats to 1
     ```yaml
     service: dreame_vacuum.vacuum_set_custom_cleaning
     data: